 Meanwhile, as Ukraine’s currency, the hryvnia, collapsed, the central bank duly reported 42.3 tonnes of gold in its vault.
-Then, suddenly, the head of Ukraine’s central bank let it slip in a TV interview that the vaults are essentially empty.
+Then, suddenly, the head of Ukraine’s central bank let it slip (memory holed) in a TV interview that the vaults are essentially empty.

 The Mystery of Ukraine’s Gold